petertodd/hacker-barbie-visits-the-agency/hacker-barbie-visits-the-agency.md

 ![](imgs/03-kitchen.png)

-"Shit, they found the implant already."
+"Shit, they found the implant."
 Skipper asked "The one from last week?"
+Barbie ignored her "Fuck that was an expensive op, three USB firmware zero-days burnt.
-Ignoring her Barbie muttered under her breath "Fuck that was an expensive op, three USB firmware-level zero-days burnt.
 Fuck."

 Skipper sighed "You seemed happier with your work back when I was helping you with your masters."
 Barbie rolled her eyes, visibly annoyed "Yes, I know how much you liked